SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

     /-> friendlyWelcome is now \"\(friendlyWelcome)\"
     <-/ friendlyWelcome is now "👋, 🌎"

-You can also print the value of a named value by using the ``println`` function:

-.. testcode:: namedValues

-    --> println(friendlyWelcome)
-    <-- 👋, 🌎

-..
-NOTE: this is a deliberately simplistic description of what you can do with println().
-   It will be expanded later on.

-..
-QUESTION: is this *too* simplistic?
-   Strictly speaking, you can't print the value of *any* named value – you can only print values of types for which String has a constructor.

 Unlike a variable, the value of a constant cannot be changed once it is set, and attempting to do so will result in an error: